-Magnetic bracelets on computers
+Magnetic Bracelets on Computers.

-So the reports about magnets affecting computers could be true in a way.
-However, with how modern technology progresses so fast, most gadgets are now immune to magnetic fields.Magnetic interference does not affect the LED and LCD monitors of computers and television.
+So, the reports about magnets affecting computers could be true in a way.
+However, with how modern technology progresses so fast, most gadgets are now immune to magnetic fields.
+Therefore, magnetic interference does not affect the LED and LCD monitors of computers and television.

 As for the hard-drives within laptops and computers, according to experts, there is a powerful magnet of around 14, 000 gauss inside each hard-drive.
 So only logic tells us that weak magnets, those emitting way lesser gauss, has no effect on hard-drives.

-Magnetic bracelets on watches
+Magnetic Bracelets on Watches.

 Magnetic bracelets can be strong enough to affect the parts of mechanical watches.
 It could be this reason why magnets could slow down clocks and watches.
-Most modern watches nowadays, however, have non-magnetic parts which can resist a magnetic field of about 60 gauss.
+Most modern watches nowadays, however, have non-magnetic parts that can resist a magnetic field of about 60 gauss.
 Other watches can resist up to 1, 000 gauss.

 First of all, you must check the components of your watches and place your magnetic bracelets at a safe distance.
-Another device which you definitely should put your magnets away from is the pacemaker or heart defibrillator.
+Another device that you definitely should put your magnets away from is the pacemaker or heart defibrillator.
 This device implanted in the chest or abdomen controls the heart’s abnormal rhythm.

-It uses electric impulses to regulate the heart beat.
+It uses electric impulses to regulate the heartbeat.
 The static magnetic field caused by magnetic bracelets can interfere with the functions of the device and, thus, adversely affect the person relying on it.
 Remember that safety is always paramount.

 To be on the safe side, make sure your devices are immune to magnets and your magnetic bracelets do not come in close contact with your gadgets.